Torri Huske: 2022 FINA Short Course World Championships (25 m)

-Over the course of the six-day competition, Huske won seven medals, four golds and three silvers.
+Over the six-day competition, Huske won seven medals: four golds and three silvers.
 No woman in the competition won more medals than did Huske.
-In addition, Huske was part of two World Records and four American records over the course of the meet.
+She set or helped set two world records and four American records.

-During the course of the two Fina Swimming World Championships held in 2022, long course (held in Budapest, Hungary) and short course (held in Melbourne Australia) Huske won a total of thirteen medals (seven gold, three silvers and three bronzes), more than any woman in the World.
-In addition, during those meets she was part of two World Records and Six American Records.
+During the two Fina Swimming World Championships held in 2022, long course (held in Budapest, Hungary) and short course (held in Melbourne Australia) Huske won a total of 13 medals (seven gold, three silvers and three bronzes), more than any other woman.
+She set or helped set two world records and six American records.